 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But not all these spreads are equal, nutritionally speaking.
-Some of these offer great nutrition, while others are nutritionally bereft, heavily processed or loaded with sugar, bad fats and calories.
+Some of these offer great nutrition, while others are nutritionally lacking, heavily processed or loaded with sugar, bad fats and calories.

 We talked to Lindsay Malone, MS, RD, LD, about the many varieties of nut, seed and legume spreads you now see at the grocery store to find out which are worth trying and which ones you should avoid.
 Here’s what she had to say.

-Traditional, full-fat, shelf-stable peanut butter like the kind you (and everyone else) ate as a kid is higher in sugar than other nut butters and full of hydrogenated oil.
-Food manufacturers add this man-made fat during processing to give peanut butter a creamy texture and to keep the oil from separating.
-Hydrogenated fat is a hidden source of trans fats
+Traditional, full-fat, shelf-stable peanut butter like the kind you (and everyone else) ate as a kid is higher in sugar than other nut butters.

 While almond butter, tahini and natural peanut butter may be good additions to your daily diet, take care with this trendy spread.
 While delicious, hazelnut spreads can contain a good deal of sugar — some of the most popular add chocolate flavoring too.
 Be sure to read the nutrition label for sugar and fat content, and watch out for hydrogenated oils as well.
 Hazelnut spreads should be treated like rich, calorie-laden desserts — eat them sparingly.